equinor/eit-web-ar/docs/game-backend.md

 ```

 ### `status-change`
-Woach, the game status is changed! `status` can be "not-started", "running", or "game-over".
+Woach, the game status is changed! `status` can be "not-started", "started", or "game-over".
 ```json
 {
   "status": "game-over"